-We are basing our selection of cluster members on the astrometry supplied by Gaia DR3 (Gaia Collaboration et al. 2016, 2023).
-For each of the 25 HOYS fields1, we downloaded all Gaia sources within a radius of 0.6 deg from the cluster centre.
-All sources with a parallax of less than 0.3 mas, a parallax signal to noise ratio below five and Gmag fainter than 18 mag were removed from our analysis.
+We are basing our selection of cluster members on the astrometry supplied by Gaia DR3 (Gaia Collaboration 2016, 2023).
+For each of the 25 HOYS fields, we downloaded all Gaia sources within a radius of 0.6 deg from the cluster centre.
+All sources with a parallax of less than 0.3 mas, a parallax signal-to-noise ratio (SNR) below five and $G{\text{mag}}$ fainter than 18 mag were removed from our analysis.
 This ensures only stars with accurate distances and photometry are included in the analysis.
-Furthermore, we remove all blue sources with colours BP - Gmag < -0.2 mag and Gmag - RP < 0.0 mag.
+Furthermore, we remove all blue sources with colours BP - $G{\text{mag}} < -0.2$ mag and $G{\text{mag}} - \text{RP} < 0.0$ mag.
 This is the colour range for white dwarfs and cataclysmic variables, which we do not expect in our target regions.

 We manually identified the peaks in the histogram of the distances (assumed to be one over the parallax) for each field, using a bin width of 20 pc.
 All stars around each peak were selected.
 The distance range selected for each cluster is listed in Table 1.
 The proper motion distributions for the selected stars were searched for groups with coherent proper motions.
 All stars within a group showing coherent parallax and proper motion were selected as potential cluster members.
-Figure 1 shows one example (the main cluster in the IC 348 field) for this manual selection process.
-In Table 1 we list for each field and cluster the ranges for distances and proper motion used in the selection.
-For each group we determined the median parallax and proper motion, together with their standard deviation and the standard error of the median.
+Fig. 1 shows one example (the main cluster in the IC 348 field) for this manual selection process.
+In Table 1, we list for each field and cluster the ranges for distances and proper motion used in the selection.
+For each group, we determined the median parallax and proper motion, together with their standard deviation and the standard error of the median.
 These are also listed in Table 1.
-Note that for some clusters we only used a sub-population within a small region centred around the cluster coordinates to estimate the median and scatter for distance and proper motion.
+Note that for some clusters we only used a subpopulation within a small region centred around the cluster coordinates to estimate the median and scatter for distance and proper motion.
 That radius is listed in Table 1.
-The final selection of potential Gaia detected cluster members, i.e. all stars that are within three sigma from the median values in distance and proper motion, was done within 0.6 deg from the cluster centre.
+The final selection of potential Gaia detected cluster members, that is, all stars that are within three sigma from the median values in distance and proper motion, was done within 0.6 deg from the cluster centre.
 The number of these Gaia selected potential cluster members is also listed in Table 1.